Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 - Consensus systems can be {Deterministic, Probabilistic}
 - Consensus systems can be {Open participation, Finite participation}
 - There is always an assumption that at least {1/2, 2/3} participants are honest
-- In decentralized systems, we use Economics and Game Theory<br/>to incentivize honest execution of the consensus protocol
+- In decentralized systems, we use Economics and Game Theory<br />to incentivize honest execution of the consensus protocol

 ---